3xw/prerender-tool/README.md

 # prerender-tool
-Prerender util that generates html content ready to cache where you want ( redis / files / whatever).
-And can also create/maintain a sitemap.xml
+- Prerender util that generates html content ready to cache where you want ( redis / files / whatever).
+- And can also create/maintain a sitemap.xml

 This packages is build on top of

 - puppeteer
-- redux

 It offers you a solid toll to crate bin taks using the power of js